donotturnoff/htmlc/README.md

 usage: `python3 text.py input [-o output] [-nva] [-e excluded1 [-e excluded2 [...]]]`

-Input files are raw text with executable commands enclosed within braces.
-To escape braces, use a backslash.
+Input files are raw text with executable commands enclosed within backticks.
+To escape backticks, use a backslash.
 To escape a backslash, use another backslash.
 See the src and dst directories for examples.

 `-o` specifies the destination for compiled text.